nunofachada/micompm/README.md

 ### Summary

-_micompm_ is a MATLAB package for comparing simulation output, ported from [micompr], the original [R] package.
+_micompm_ is a MATLAB/Octave package for comparing simulation output, ported from [micompr], the original [R] package.

 ### List of functions